DanesZalor/MachineCodeSimulator/InstructionSet.md

 inc a    ; <-- increments a (a + 1)
 jmp 4    ; <-- unconditional jump to jump back to cmp a,b
 ```
-There is a table below showing the aliases and derivation of conditional jumps and also the conditional jump's meaning/condition. **Note that aliases will be derived during compilation**
+There is a table below showing the aliases and derivation of conditional jumps and also the conditional jump's meaning/condition. <ins>**Note that aliases will be derived during compilation**<ins>
 |   Alias   |   Derivation   |  Meaning |
 |--|--|--|
 |   JNC | JAZ | `011`